toopi-ai/ixp-server-sdk/README.md

 A comprehensive SDK for building Intent Exchange Protocol (IXP) servers with ease.
 This SDK provides everything you need to create IXP-compliant servers that can handle intent-driven component rendering, including built-in support for crawler content, health monitoring, metrics collection, and extensive middleware capabilities.

+**New Feature: Automated Rendering System** - Now with support for React, Vue, and vanilla JavaScript components!

 **Latest Version: 1.1.1** - Now available on npm! 🎉

 ## 🚀 Quick Start